Alana Tsui did not think in the least of joining TikTok before the coronavirus pandemic.

 ByteDance's mobile apps grossed $ 157 million from January to March, according to Sensor Tower.
 Almost 90% of this amount comes from the Chinese domestic market and the "home" version of the app, called Douyin.
 These figures are still low compared to the Western Social giants, yet it was the quarterly record for ByteDance, with a del% increase 423 compared to the same period of the previous year.

 In China, live streaming is very popular.
 Influencers often make money by receiving virtual tips during live streams.

 "There is a habit of tipping content creators on Chinese apps," he said Wiktoria Marszalek, account manager of Nanjing Marketing Group, a company that helps foreign companies grow their brands and sales in China.

 For example, Douyin users purchase donuts or virtual hearts that they can give to content creators or influencers during live streams.
 This obviously translates into in-app revenue for ByteDance.

 The revenues of Douyin and TikTok "will skyrocket," he said Randy Nelson, Sensor Tower analyst.
 The app's success in monetizing users places it in the wake of the best entertainment companies.

 Westerners are not so used to the Chinese style of live streaming.
 Giving virtual money to content creators on social media is not a common practice: Facebook has an in-app currency introduced to allow users to tip content creators, but has never gained ground.

-The testing ground does not stop at "virtual tips".
+The testing ground does not stop at the "virtual tip".
 TikTok has also started experimenting with e-commerce buttons for select advertisers and influencers.
-The ad revenue would be split between TikTok and the influencer.
+Ad revenue would be split between TikTok and the influencer.